ana-olima/ana-olima/README.md

 :computer::books: I'm currently learning all about IT and Security.

-💞️ I’m looking to collaborate on awesome projects
+👩🏻‍💻 💞️I’m looking to collaborate on awesome projects

 ## Social Network